Mattraks/delete-workflow-runs/README.md

 ### 5. `delete_workflow_pattern`
 #### Required: NO
 #### Default: 'all'
-The name or filename of the workflow. if not set then it will target all workflows.
+The name or filename of the workflow.
+If not set then it will target all workflows.

 ### 6. `delete_workflow_by_state_pattern`
 #### Required: NO
 #### Default: 'all'
-Remove workflow by state: active, deleted, disabled_fork, disabled_inactivity, disabled_manually
+Remove workflow by state: active, deleted, disabled_fork, disabled_inactivity, disabled_manually.

 ### 7. `delete_run_by_conclusion_pattern`
 #### Required: NO
 #### Default: 'all'
-Remove workflow by conclusion: action_required, cancelled, failure, skipped, success
+Remove workflow by conclusion: action_required, cancelled, failure, skipped, success.

 ### 8. `dry_run`
 #### Required: NO